aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 ---

-# Amazon Kinesis Firehose Destinations Library
+# Amazon Kinesis Data Firehose Destinations Library

-This library provides constructs for adding destinations to a Kinesis Firehose delivery stream.
+This library provides constructs for adding destinations to a Amazon Kinesis Data Firehose delivery stream.
 Destinations can be added by specifying the `destination` prop when creating a delivery stream.

-See Kinesis Firehose module README for usage examples.
+See Amazon Kinesis Data Firehose module README for usage examples.

 If further customization is required, use `HttpDestination` from this package or implement `firehose.IDestination`.